 What is IMMI s56 Request For More Information?

 Section 56 Request is often a simple and straightforward request from your case officer that requires you to provide some further information or supporting documents to assist the case officer in processing your Australian visa, Sponsorship, or Australian citizenship application.
 S56 Request generally advises an applicant to provide the required information within the given time (often that given time is 28 days, but it may vary).
-Therefore, you must keep an eye on that date because if you fail to respond to that request within the given time then the case officer may make a decision on your application without any further wait.
+Therefore, you must keep an eye on that date because if you fail to respond to that request within the given time, the case officer may decide on your application without any further wait.

 What Does s56 Request Look Like?

-Further, s56 Request For More Information is usually contained in two separate documents (see below).
-You must read them carefully and identify the critical instructions and must follow them.
-Among other things, in one document (named “s56 Request for More Information”) you need to find the date by which you need to provide the required information.
+Further, s56 Request For More Information is usually contained in two separate documents.
+You must read them carefully, identify the critical instructions, and follow them.
+Among other things, in one document (named “s56 Request for More Information”), you need to find the date by which you need to provide the required information.
 It may also advise how you can provide the required information.
-In the other document (usually named as “Request Checklist And Details”), you will find the details of the information/documents that are required.
-In this document, you are also likely to see a detailed version of examples of what the case officer is expecting from you in response to that s56 Request.
+In the other document (usually named “Request Checklist And Details”), you will find the details of the information/documents that are required.
+In this document, you will also likely see a detailed version of examples of what the case officer expects from you in response to that s56 Request.
 Again, you must read everything carefully and plan how and when you should provide the required information.

 Visa Processing Time After s56 Request